RishabhV-hash/LiveWire/README.md

 ***If you wish to process video or upload it to localhost folder***
 ````
-1. You need to create 3 folder,
+1. You need to create 3 folders,
   - uploads (top)
     - videos (inside uploads folder)
       - thumbnails (inside videos folder)
 ````

-If you have anything to ask or would like to share your opinion, can email me:
+If you have anything to ask or would like to share your opinion,you can email me at:
 > **rishabhv11@gmail.com**

 ## List of Features